chrislongros/docker-tailscale-serve-preserve/README.md

 - Tailscale Serve listens on the Tailnet IP and proxies to `127.0.0.1:30070`
 - No conflict!

+### Port Binding Verification (TrueNAS Scale)

+Before applying Tailscale Serve rules, the startup script:

+1. **Scans all `ix-*` containers** (TrueNAS managed apps)
+2. **Compares configured vs actual port bindings** using `docker inspect` and `docker port`
+3. **Identifies apps with missing bindings** and restarts them via TrueNAS CLI
+4. **Checks if ports are actually listening** using `ss -tlnp` before configuring Tailscale Serve

+This ensures that Tailscale Serve only configures ports that have active listeners, and automatically fixes the common TrueNAS port binding race condition.

+### Restart Loop Detection

+The script detects containers stuck in "Restarting" state, which commonly happens when:
+- DNS resolution fails between containers in the same app stack
+- Database containers aren't ready when the main app starts
+- Network initialization race conditions occur

+When detected, the script restarts the parent app through TrueNAS CLI, which properly recreates the entire app stack with correct networking.

 ### Backup Format

 The scripts backup the output of `tailscale serve status --json` and parse the port numbers from the TCP section.
 Timestamped backups are kept (last 10).